Tonypacking/NAS-ProductMapping/RP/README.md

 python vrba_adam/RP/evolution_vs_backprop.py --run_all all

 ````
-##### Description: Allows 4 possible values
+##### Description: Allows 4 possible values.
 - None (nothing was selected) -> runs the experiment with selected dataset, dimension reduction etc.
-- dim -> Runs the experiment with all possible dimension reduction selected
+- dim -> Runs the experiment with all possible dimension reduction selected.
-- dataset -> Runs the experiment on all possible ProMap datasets
+- dataset -> Runs the experiment on all possible ProMap datasets.
 - all -> Runs the experiment on all possible dimension reduction and datasets.